fortrabbit/help/docs/craft-3-upload-sftp.md

 ### File permissions

 You might need to change file permissions.
-Make sure that Craft can write the files `composer.json`, `composer.lock`, `storage/*` and `vendor/*` on the App.
-Set the file permissions for those files to `744` with your SFTP client.
+See [here for more](403-errors#toc-file-permissions).

 ### Hidden .htaccess file